 UCSF Third Year Resident in Internal Medicine

-As an organization committed to quality improvement in health and human services, the Optimizing Aging Collaborative at UCSF has adopted several innovative practices in our program operations and evaluation.
+As an organization committed to quality improvement in health and human services, the UCSF Geriatric Workforce Enhancement Program has adopted several innovative practices in our program operations and evaluation.
 These include:

 - Using a novel tiered-training approach to geriatrics-primary care integration that maximizes geriatrics impact and strengthens our health care workforce.